 The Company is the Parent Company in the Erbud S.A.
 Capital Group and draws up consolidated financial statements of the Erbud S.A.
-Group.
+Group published on the Stock Exchange website under ESPI/EBI Company Reports.

 Detailed organisational structure of the Group is presented in the Note 5.4.
 The above figure shows the share of Erbud S.A. in the individual member companies of the Erbud S.A.
-Capital Group as at the date of drawing up the financial statements.
+Capital Group as of 31 March 2023.